Harry Potter and the Philosopher's Stone (PlayStation video game): Plot

-A giant, Rubeus Hagrid, leaves the orphaned infant Harry Potter with his maternal aunt's family.
+A half-giant, Rubeus Hagrid, leaves the orphaned infant Harry Potter with his maternal aunt's family.
 Eleven years later, Harry is invited to attend the Hogwarts School of Witchcraft and Wizardry.
 Upon his arrival, Harry is sorted into the Gryffindor house, where he resides and studies through the year.
 Harry befriends Ron Weasley and Hermione Granger and they partake in a competition between the houses of Hogwarts to win the House Cup upon the year's end, in which points are granted for satisfactory performance and detracted for infractions.

 While sneaking through a forbidden corridor, Harry witnesses Professor Severus Snape conversing with Argus Filch about an object being guarded in the corridor he has been eyeing intently.
 Harry subsequently happens upon the Mirror of Erised, in which he sees his parents.
 The headmaster Albus Dumbledore appears and explains that the mirror reflects a person's deepest desire.
 He says that the mirror will be moved to a new home shortly, but adds ominously that Harry will be prepared if he sees it again.
 Harry, Ron and Hermione learn from Hagrid that Nicolas Flamel is involved with the object in the forbidden corridor, which is guarded by a giant three-headed dog named Fluffy.
 Harry later joins Hagrid in an investigation of an attack on a unicorn in the adjacent forest and encounters a figure drinking a dead unicorn's blood.
 He is rescued by a centaur, who explains that unicorn's blood can maintain the life of someone close to death, and Harry realizes that the figure is his parents' killer, Lord Voldemort.

 Hermione's research reveals that Nicolas Flamel's creation, the Philosopher's Stone, can produce an elixir that grants immortality.
 She suspects that Snape is after the Stone and discloses rumours that Voldemort is also involved, prompting Harry, Ron and Hermione to act.
 Harry soothes Fluffy to sleep with a flute gifted to him by Hagrid, and the three friends make their way through the trapdoor.
 They traverse through obstacles put in place by the school's professors, but ultimately only Harry can proceed.
 In the final room, Harry once more finds the Mirror of Erised, which materializes the Philosopher's Stone into his pocket.
 He is confronted by Professor Quirinus Quirrell under the command of Voldemort, who has manifested as a face on the back of Quirrell's head and tries to kill Harry for the Stone, but the final battle ends with Voldemort's defeat.

 Harry awakes in the school's infirmary, where Dumbledore discloses that the Philosopher's Stone has been destroyed, but shares Harry's concern that its loss will not prevent Voldemort's return.
 At the school's end-of-year banquet, Dumbledore announces that Harry's acts of nerve and courage have won Gryffindor enough points to win them the House Cup.